exiledkingcc/minicode/README.md

 # minicode
 A mini Unicode library, providing python-like API for Unicode.

+### license
+GPL-3.0 or Apache-2.0, choose whatever you like.

 ### feature
 - one header only
 - python-like API